cyberark/conjur-authn-k8s-client/README.md

 The sidecar authenticator is configured entirely through environment variables.
 These are listed below.

 ## Orchestrator
-The values in this section can be retrieved using the [downwards API](https://kubernetes.io/docs/tasks/inject-data-application/environment-variable-expose-pod-information)
+- `MY_POD_NAME`: Pod name (see [downwards API](https://kubernetes.io/docs/tasks/inject-data-application/environment-variable-expose-pod-information))
-- `MY_POD_NAME`: Pod name
+- `MY_POD_NAMESPACE`: Pod namespace (see [downwards API](https://kubernetes.io/docs/tasks/inject-data-application/environment-variable-expose-pod-information))
-- `MY_POD_NAMESPACE`: Pod namespace
+- `CONTAINER_MODE`: Set this to `init` to run as an init container that will exit after performing authentication.
+All other values (including blank) will cause the container to run as a sidecar.

 ## Conjur
 - `CONJUR_ACCOUNT`: Conjur account name (v4)